Folk Music >

 John Kirkpatrick sang The Female Sailor Bold on the 2003 Fellside anthology Song Links: A Celebration of English Traditional Songs and Their Australians Variants.
 This track was also included three years later on the 40 years of Fellside Records anthology, The Journey Continues.
-Paul Adams commented in the original album's liner notes:
+Paul Adams noted on the original album:

 John Kirkpatrick sings The Female Sailor Bold